-Safran plays a full-fledged role in the development of the Indian air transport sector, mainly as supplier of engines, equipment and support services for both airplanes and helicopters.
+Safran is committed to being a full-fledged technology partner in the development of the Indian aerospace industry, mainly as supplier of engines and/or equipment and support services for both airplanes and helicopters.

 Supporting local research

 Safran has established partnerships with leading Indian science and education institutions to foster the emergence of increasingly innovative technologies and solutions.

 Safran's collaboration with the Indian Institute of Science (IISc) in Bengaluru and the Indian Institute of Technology (IIT) in Delhi, for example, focuses on advanced subjects such as "The Internet of Things" and processors and parallel processing.

 Along the same lines, Safran is studying a project to set up an aerospace campus in India, in conjunction with local aviation and space companies.